The word Ericaceous is often found in gardening books and has four related definitions within horticulture:

 A calcifuge is a plant that does not tolerate alkaline (basic) soil.
 The word is derived from the Latin 'to flee from chalk'.
 It applies to any plant incapable of thriving in calcareous soil, or soil that contains a great deal of calcium carbonate from underlying chalk or limestone rock.
 These plants are also described as lime-haters or ericaceous.

 The best way to make an ericaceous bed is to prepare a tailor-made growing environment within a raised bed.
-This will save you digging out your existing soil.
+This will save you from digging out your existing soil.
 The bulk of the planting medium should be ericaceous compost.
 To this, you can add garden-made compost, well-rotted manure, composted bark, sawdust or wood shavings, leaf mold, or pine needles.
 The object is simply to create an acidic environment that's rich in organic matter and that's springy and free-draining, just like the woodland floor and heathland environments where these plants grow in the wild.

 In simple terms, ericaceous compost is compost suitable for growing acid-loving plants.
-While there’s no "one size fits all’ ericaceous compost recipe, as it depends on the current pH of each individual pile, making compost for acid-loving plants is much like making regular compost.
+While there’s no "one size fits all’ ericaceous compost recipe, as it depends on the current pH of each pile, making compost for acid-loving plants is much like making regular compost.
 No lime is added, though.

 Begin your compost pile with a 6- to 8-inch layer of organic matter.
 To boost the acid content of your compost, use high-acid organic matter such as oak leaves, pine needles, or coffee grounds.
 Although compost eventually reverts to a neutral pH, pine needles help acidify the soil until they decompose.

 In addition to the plants listed above, these will also benefit from an ericaceous bed and compost.

 - Japanese maple